Cranelift Code Generator¶

 This document is likely to be outdated and missing some important information.
 It is recommended to look at the list of instructions as documented in the InstBuilder documentation: https://docs.rs/cranelift-codegen/latest/cranelift_codegen/ir/trait.InstBuilder.html

-(The original entry is located in /home/docs/checkouts/readthedocs.org/user_builds/cranelift/checkouts/latest/docs/ir.rst, line 8.)
+(The original entry is located in /home/docs/checkouts/readthedocs.org/user_builds/cranelift/checkouts/stable/docs/ir.rst, line 8.)

 Point to the Rust documentation of the meta crate here.